closedwall/100daysofcodewithpython/README.md

   ### controls
   - Use `W` and `S` keys to move the left paddle up and down.
   - Use `Up` and `Down` arrow keys to move the right paddle up and down.

+***
+## Day 23: The Turtle crossing game
+  ### Overview
+  This is a simple Turtle Crossing game created as part of my `#100DaysOfCode` with Python challenge.
+The game utilizes the turtle graphics library to create a fun and interactive experience. this game is well organized using obect oriented programming, easy to maintain code.
+  ### Features
+  - Player-controlled turtle navigating traffic.
+  - Dynamic traffic with moving cars.
+  - Crossing mechanics with score tracking.
+  - game becomes harder with increase in score
+  ### control
+  - use `Up` arrow key to move turtle forward.